heimrichhannot/contao-migration-bundle/README.md

 --------------------|-----
 -i, --id[=ID]       | Provide the id of a single modules that should be migrated.
--t, --types[=TYPES] | What module types should be migrated? [default: ["newsmenu"]] (multiple values allowed) --dry-run           | Performs a run without writing to datebase and copy templates.
+-t, --types[=TYPES] | What module types should be migrated? [default: ["newsmenu"]] (multiple values allowed) --dry-run           | Performs a run without writing to database and copy templates.

 Since: `0.4.0`